What makes VST unique?

 Who attends VST?

 The student body at VST ranges in age from early 20s to early 70s; and the average age is early 30s.
-About 75 per cent of VST’s student body comes from our sponsoring denominations: Anglican Church of Canada, United Church of Canada, and the Presbyterian Church of Canada.
+About 75 per cent of VST’s student body comes from our sponsoring denominations: Anglican Church of Canada, United Church of Canada, and the Presbyterian Church in Canada.
 25 per cent comes from other denominations, faith traditions and the broader community.
 Most students are enrolled in programs leading to congregational ministry, others move into leadership outside of the church.

 VST has an inclusive, non-discriminatory policy and strives to create a space of welcome for all.
 VST welcomes students, staff and faculty of many different sexual orientations and gender identities.